 Exams.
-We will have one in-class midterm and one final exam, both of which will consist primarily of short-answer questions.
+We will have one midterm assessment and one final exam, both of which will consist primarily of short-answer questions.
 The final will cover the material from the whole course.
-The dates for the two exams are:
+Although the two exams will ask similar types of questions, they will be administered and scored very differently: